 Ethical Considerations and Risks

-**Key Recommendations**: - Consult workplace IT policies before attempting domain access strategies - Use transparent communication with network administrators - Prioritize organizational security over individual access needs
+**Key Recommendations**: - Check your workplace IT policies first before you try any domain access strategies - Be upfront and honest when talking with network administrators - Remember that your organization's security should come before your personal access needs